patternfly/patternfly-elements/elements/pfe-navigation/documentation/custom-dropdown-layout.md

 | xl   |    1200px |
 | 2xl  |    1368px |

-> See pfe-navigation's _variables-mixin.scss
+> See pfe-navigation's `src/sass-includes/_variables-mixin.scss`

 By default the menu turns into a burger menu at `xl` breakpoint and the secondary-links collapse into the burger menu at `md`.
+This may happen at wider widths if the content doesn't fit, thanks to the JS breakpoints.

 Some column class examples are: